UNDERSTANDING FILTRATION SYSTEMS: WHAT IS SEDIMENT AND UV WATER FILTRATION?

 Benefits

-Erases harmful bacteria, viruses, and protozoa that are narrower than 1 micron and can evade sediment filters.
+- Erases harmful bacteria that are narrower than 1 micron and can evade sediment filters.

-Hassle-free with UV Bulb replacements required approximately 12 months.
+- Hassle-free with UV Bulb replacements required every 12 months.

 Maintenance and Servicing